GioF71/mopidy-docker/README.md

 `./local-build.sh`

-I will publish pre-built images as soon as possible.

 ## Configuration

 The configuration if driven by environment variables.
 You should not need to edit the configuration files directly.